Halmar Friesen Racing

-Halmar Friesen Racing, also known as Halmar Racing Team, is an American professional stock car racing and dirt track racing team that currently competes in the NASCAR Craftsman Truck Series, fielding the No. 52 Toyota Tundra full-time for Stewart Friesen and fielding the No. 62 part-time for Jessica Friesen and Layne Riggs.
-The team also fields modified racing cars for several drivers around the Northeastern United States including for Stewart and Jessica Friesen themselves.
+Halmar Friesen Racing, also known as Halmar Racing Team, is an American professional stock car racing and dirt track racing team that currently competes in the NASCAR Craftsman Truck Series, fielding the No. 52 Toyota Tundra for Stewart Friesen full-time and the No. 62 Toyota full-time.

+The team also fields modified racing cars for several drivers around the Northeastern United States, including for Stewart and his wife Jessica.